yeeus/GCI/README.md

   -ws FLOAT, --window-size FLOAT
                         The window size in chromosome units (0-1) when plotting [0.001] -it STR, --image-type STR
-                        The format of the output images: pdf or png [pdf]
+                        The format of the output images: png or pdf [png]

 Other Options:
   -g, --generate        Generate the depth files